Dual Mechanisms of Value Expression: Intrinsic vs. Prompted Values in Large Language Models: Conclusion

 \section{Conclusion}

 In this study, we investigated two distinct mechanisms for value expression in LLMs: intrinsic and prompted value expression.
 We analyzed these mechanisms at both the vector level, by examining feature directions in the residual stream, and the neuron level, by identifying MLP neurons that induce these directions.
 Our results show that intrinsic and prompted value mechanisms have substantial shared components that contribute to value expression, but also contain unique components with specific functions.
 Specifically, we find that intrinsic mechanisms are associated with greater lexical diversity, whereas prompted mechanisms promote compliance to external instructions.

-While our study formalizes value expressions primarily in terms of linear directions and MLP neurons, future work could explore higher-level neural circuits underlying value expression, offering deeper insights into the mechanistic foundations of value expression.
+\textbf{Discussion and Future Work} \jongwon{Our results suggest two practical implications for alignment and safety.
+First, shared value directions can serve as lightweight control axes for pluralistic steering: developers may adapt models toward different values and cultural contexts without retraining.
+Second, since prompted-unique directions are associated with prompt compliance, it could be used to detect attempts exploiting the model's instruction-following tendencies.}